Tang Jia San Shao

 Zhang Wei (born January 10, 1981), also known under the pen name Tang Jia San Shao (唐家三少), is a Chinese novelist.
-He is the author of the epic fantasy series Douluo Dalu, also known as Soul Land, which became a multimedia franchise including a TV series, an animated series, various comic adaptations and video games.
+He is the author of the epic fantasy series Douluo Dalu, also known as Soul Land, which became a multimedia franchise including a TV series (Douluo Continent), an animated series, various comic adaptations and video games.

 Zhang has been listed as one of China's top-earning web fiction writers (2012-2017).
 In 2015, he was included in the Forbes list of Chinese celebrities.
+He was a delegate to the Thirteenth National Committee of the Chinese People's Political Consultative Conference.

 Biography

 In 1998, Zhang worked for CNTV after graduating college where he began reading web novels such as The First Intimate Contact.
 In 2003, Zhang became a contract writer for the Chinese web fiction website Qidian.
 In February 2004, Zhang debuted with Child of Light while working as a website engineer in a small IT company.

 In 2005, Zhang released Mad God, The Kind Death God and I am the Sole Immortal, his most prolific year yet.

 On December 30, 2013, Zhang established Tang Studio, the first web fiction studio in China.

 In April 2016, Zhang established Xuanshi Tangmen Culture Media Co., Ltd.